Carl Sandburg College Alumni Spotlight

 How Ashley set up her own business...

 Setting up my own business was rather confusing at first.
-I was offered a space at a chiropractor's office in Monmouth, Illinois.
+I was offered a space at a chiropractor’s office in Monmouth, Illinois.
 After receiving my license, I had a number of things I had to do.
 I had to go to the bank for some funding because setting up a business is not always the cheapest thing.
-I then continued to set up my insurance through an accountant.
+I then continued to set up my insurance through a massage therapy provider (ABMP).
+I also set up my business name and registered my business through an accountant.
 They also helped me with everything else I needed, legally, to set it up.
 Everyone was very helpful.

 What Ashley says it's like to be in charge...